Japan wage growth hits 21-year high, signals pickup in household spending

 Household income also marked the fastest gain in three years on an increase in temporary workers' pay, offering some hope for Bank of Japan policymakers struggling to accelerate inflation to their elusive 2 percent target.

-The figures come ahead of Friday's release of second-quarter gross domestic product (GDP) data, which will likely show the economy expanded an annualised 1.4 percent after contracting in the previous quarter.
+The figures come ahead of Friday's release of second-quarter gross domestic product (GDP) data, which will likely show the economy expanded an annualized 1.4 percent after contracting in the previous quarter.

 "Consumption has emerged from a soft patch in the first quarter and will underpin economic growth," said Takeshi Minami, chief economist at Norinchukin Research Institute.